attack-monkey/hypereduce/README.md

 If on a given node, their is an action-function reference that matches the action.type then that action-function fires.
 Once the action function fires, the new state is returned for that given node.

-If an action-function isn't triggered and the child-reducer has more child-reducers, then the action is passed into each of those.
+If an action-function isn't triggered and that child-reducer has more child-reducers, then the action is passed into each of those.

 The process continues until each reducer that gets passed an action returns their new state.